 Easy Soda Bread Recipe

 Bread can definitely sound intimidating to make from scratch, but it doesn’t have to be!
 This is one of the easiest bread recipes to make since it doesn’t require any yeast or rising time.
-Some other easy favorites are my 3-ingredient artisan bread and homemade french bread.
+Some other easy favorites are my 3-ingredient artisan bread, this scones recipe and homemade French bread.

 This Irish soda bread tastes great served with butter and a little bit of honey.
 We absolutely loved it and will be making it again for dinner on Saint Patrick’s Day along with corned beef and cabbage!